 It was during this period that the Ruts enjoyed huge success, working their way up from Division Six right through to the Premier Division, which they won in 1995/96 and again in 1997/98 when they added the League Junior Cup to complete another double.

 The club moved back into the pyramid by joining the Surrey Intermediate Western League in 2004/05.
 They promptly won back to back titles immediately, Division One in 2004/05 and the Premier title in 2005/06.
-The reserves also did back to back Division One Reserve and Premier Reserve titles, and picked up the Reserve Challenge Cup in 2004/05 and came a creditable runners-up in the Surrey Junior Cup.
+The 2nd XI also did back to back Division One Reserve and Premier Reserve titles, and picked up the Reserve Challenge Cup in 2004/05 and came creditable runners-up in the Surrey Junior Cup.

 In time for the 2016/17 Season our 4th XI reformed after a 15 season absence and under the guidance of Graham ‘Boo-Boo’ Larcombe they duly gained the Runners Up Spot in the KDFL Division Two.
-2016/17 Also saw the 1st XI win the SSEC Division One Title.

-Another special mention must also be made of Graham Clayton who has served and held virtually every Committee position during our 28 seasons to date, highlighting his commitment and dedication to the cause.
+Another special mention must also be made of Graham Clayton who has served and held virtually every Committee position during our 29 seasons to date, highlighting his commitment and dedication to the cause.

 In more recent times Daniel Poulter, Iain Higgins and Graham Winter have performed sterling work to help steer the good ship ORAFC in challenging waters and alongside the long term club stalwarts Gavin Lennard and Graham Clayton the current committee is aiming to guide the club back to success.
-A special mention also to Lee Caffell, who has diligently run and arranged everything for our successful Veterans team for over a decade.
+A special mention also to Lee Caffell, who has diligently ran and arranged everything for our successful Veterans team for over a decade.